-When it comes to performance marketing offers, and really any offer in general, countries are often broken down into tiers.
-This is something that we have already discussed in-depth here if you’re looking for a general overview of the concept itself.
+When it comes to performance marketing offers (and really any offer in general), countries are often broken down into Tiers.
+This is something that we have already discussed in-depth here.
+However, if you’re only interested in Tier 1 Geos, then you’re in the right place.

 Just want a list?
 Here it is:

 - United States

 (Sometimes: Israel, Poland, Slovakia, Chile, Mexico)